Haze-sh/dotfiles/README.md

 flavours update all
 ```

-Add user preset to gradience (Until there is a command to do so)
+- Add user preset to gradience (Until there is a command to do so)
+- Add fcron.backup > fcrontab entries